Engineering-college-btech-Project2/Project-2/README.md

 ## 🗄️ Database Structure <a name="app-sql-explane"></a>

-Your MySQL database includes a `users` table to store user information.
+my MySQL database includes a `users` table to store user information.

 **Example:**